qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Exchanging Addresses
 --------------------

 When a multi-homed mobile device connects to a dual-stacked server using its IPv4 address, it is aware of its local addresses (e.g., the Wi-Fi and the cellular ones) and the IPv4 remote address used to establish the QUIC connection.
-If the client wants to create new paths over IPv6, it needs to learn the other addresses of the remote peer.
+If the client wants to create new uniflows and use them over the IPv6 network, it needs to learn the other addresses of the remote peer.

 This is possible with the ADD_ADDRESS frames that are sent by a Multipath QUIC host to advertise its current addresses.
 Each advertised address is identified by an Address ID.
-The addresses attached to a host can vary during the lifetime of a Multipath QUIC connection.
-A new ADD_ADDRESS frame is transmitted when a host has a new address.
+The addresses attached to an host can vary during the lifetime of a Multipath QUIC connection.
+A new ADD_ADDRESS frame is transmitted when an host has a new address.
 This ADD_ADDRESS frame is protected as other QUIC control frames, which implies that it cannot be spoofed by attackers.
-The communicated address is first validated by the receiving host before it starts using it.
-This ensures that the address actually belongs to the peer and that the peer can send and receive packets on that address.
+The communicated address MUST first be validated by the receiving host before it starts using it.
+This process ensures that the advertised address actually belongs to the peer and that the peer can receive packets sent by the host on the provided address.
 It also prevents hosts from launching amplification attacks to a victim address.

 If the client is behind a NAT, it could announce a private address in an ADD_ADDRESS frame.
 In such situations, the server would not be able to validate the communicated address.
-The client might still use its NATed addresses to start a new sending path.
-To enable the server to make the link between the private and the public addresses, Multipath QUIC provides the PATHS frame that lists current active Path IDs.
+The client might still use its NATed addresses to start using its sending uniflows.
+To enable the server to make the link between the private and the public addresses and hence conciliate the different 4-tuple views, Multipath QUIC provides the PATHS frame that lists the current active sending Uniflow IDs along with their associated local Address ID.
 Notice that an host might also discover the public addresses of its peer by observing its remote IP addresses associated to the connection.

 Likewise, the client may be located behind a NAT64.
 As such it may announce an IPv6 address in an ADD_ADDRESS frame, that will be received over IPv4 by an IPv4-only server.
 The server should not discard that address, even if it is not IPv6-capable.

+TODO maybe move this paragraph in a companion draft

 An IPv6-only client may also receive from the server an ADD_ADDRESS frame which may contain an IPv4 address.
-The client should rely on means, such as {{RFC7050}}
+The client should rely on means, such as
-or {{RFC7225}}, to learn the IPv6 prefix to build an IPv4-converted IPv6 address.
+{{RFC7050}} or {{RFC7225}}, to learn the IPv6 prefix to build an IPv4-converted
+IPv6 address.

-A receive path is active as soon as the host has sent the NEW_CONNECTION_ID frames proposing the corresponding Path Connection IDs to its peer.
-A sending path is active when its has received its Path Connection IDs and its is bound to a validated 4-tuple.
-The PATHS frame indicates the local and remote Address IDs that the path uses.
-With this information, the server can then validate the public address and associate the advertised with the perceived addresses.
+A receiving uniflow is active as soon as the host has sent the MP_NEW_CONNECTION_ID frames proposing the corresponding Uniflow Connection IDs to its peer.
+A sending uniflow is active when it has received its Uniflow Connection IDs and is bound to a validated 4-tuple.
+The PATHS frame indicates the local Address IDs that the uniflow uses from the sender's perspective.
+With this information, the remote can then validate the public address and associate the advertised with the perceived addresses.

+TODO maybe move this paragraph in a companion draft

-Hosts that are connected behind an address sharing mechanism may collect the external IP address and port numbers assigned to the hosts and then use there addresses in the ADD_ADDRESS.
+Hosts that are connected behind an address sharing mechanism may collect the external IP address and port numbers assigned to the hosts and then use their addresses in the ADD_ADDRESS.
 Means to gather such information include, but not limited to, UPnP IGD, PCP, or STUN.

 Coping with Address Removals